The International Trade Blog International Sales & Marketing

 Gathering Data to Manage Country and Customer Risk

-The assessment of country and customer risk needs to be done not only on the basis of likes and dislikes or preferences, but it must take a more scientific approach.
-That is, data must be gathered about particular countries and customers in order to make an informed assessment with all key stakeholders to achieve the best outcome for the enterprise with as little bias as possible.
+The assessment of country and customer risk needs to be done not only based on likes and dislikes or preferences, but it must take a more scientific approach.
+That is, data must be gathered about particular countries and customers to make an informed assessment with all key stakeholders to achieve the best outcome for the enterprise with as little bias as possible.

 In the next several articles I will draw on data from four publicly available sources and provide examples of how these data may be used to construct a profile of a country.
 I will also provide some suggestions about researching customer risk.